 - 2 ½ cups of water

-To use, spread a thin layer of turmeric paste onto the psoriasis-affected areas of skin, before bedtime.
+To use, spread a thin layer of turmeric paste onto the psoriasis-affected areas of skin before bedtime.
 Use enough paste so that you cannot see the underlying skin, but not so much that the paste is falling off.
-Wrap a piece of gauze around the skin treated with turmeric paste to keep the paste in place.
-Leave the turmeric paste on your skin, covered with the gauze, overnight.
+Wrap a piece of gauze around the skin to keep the paste in place and leave it overnight.
 Remove the gauze and wash the turmeric paste off of your skin using warm water.

 Turmeric permanently stains porous surfaces, such as plastic and clothing.
 It temporarily stains the skin, giving it a light yellow to orange color.
 Stains on the skin gradually fade over a few days’ time.

-India’s brides have been using this recipe for years to give them beautiful radiant skin on their wedding day.
+Indian brides have been using this recipe for years to give them a beautiful radiant skin on their wedding day.
 But you don’t have to be walking down the aisle to gain the benefits from this face mask.
-It not only will brighten the skin, but will also help with acne and age spots.
+It not only will brighten the skin but will also help with acne and age spots.